Playerian/Jungle-Exploration/README.md

 # About the Roman Aura
   _The Roman Aura keeps people alive, you know that right?
 But I after my research, not all people will be kept alive by Roman Aura, only some, but they all got a same characteristic: the will to live.
 People without the will to live will be treated as a lost soul, not dead, not alive, only merely a human shape.
 They also will slowly lose theor memory, little bu little, as they can not gain more.
 And yes, they're the black villagers.
 My friend, Bold, also a member of thr the black villager, has lost his memory.
 I feel sad, so, never give up your will to live.
 If uou lose your will to live, you are a merely phantom, lost in the black village.

+# Julius Caesar's words
+  You know me, right?
+I'm Julius Caesar, emperor of Rome.
+After a long period of waiting, I get a thought, of not living anymore.
+At first, it's only a small thought, but as time progress, it gets bigger and bigger.
+Now, I'm near the edge of being blacken.
+Only one thing
 # The Poem:
 /*
 we voyage far